freechessclock/free-chess-clock/README.md

 # Free chess clock built using Preact.

-Currently only supports Fischer Timing
+Currently only supports non-increment and standard-increment (Fischer) timing